 There are so many beautiful streets in Clinton that it is an absolute must to pick a road and walk it.
 Downtown’s historical storefronts as beautiful, while the nearby homes are detailed with fine wood porches, lush with landscaping, and decorated with classic Americana.
 Leigh Street, in particular, is known for its prevalence of Victorian buildings, however, there is also a rich history of Folkstyle, Greek Revival themes, and even Italianate-style houses.

 Along Center Street, an 1880’s mansion, located at No. 93, is said to have been built by a member of Clinton’s “aristocracy” at the time.
-Further down the block, you will find examples of Colonial Revival houses, along with homes in the Dutch Colonial style at 125 & 130 Center Street.
+Further down the block, visitors will find examples of Colonial Revival houses, along with homes in the Dutch Colonial style at 125 & 130 Center Street.
 Read here for a more detailed analysis of the homes in Clinton.

 Visit the Churches | 91 Center Street